 The use of burn pixels, however, is not just limited to when you have made a sale.
 It is a constant process that should start right from the time when a user visits your website.
 If a user has already created an account on your website, you don’t want to show them sign up ads after that.
 A simple process is to include burn pixels in your signup completion page that automatically removes the user from any signup ads you have running.

 Similarly, if they have opted for a certain promotion that you may have going on, you don’t want them to see ads for it afterwards.
-Each stage has its own method, and you can easily configure burn pixels anywhere to optimize your advertisement targeting.
+Each stage has its own method, and you can easily configure burn pixels anywhere to optimise your advertisement targeting.

-“social media remarketing is a great way to entice customers back to your site to make a purchase.”
+“Social media remarketing is a great way to entice customers back to your site to make a purchase.”

-4. urgent is good!
+4. Urgent is good!

 If a user sees the same old ad where they saw your product the first time, they will ignore it.
 To make people react to your remarketing efforts, you need to make it as enticing as possible.
 A lot of companies use limited-time discounts to attract the customer into making the purchase.
 Interestingly enough, one does not have to be in a financial restriction to avoid buying.